harness/ff-android-client-sdk/docs/further_reading.md

 ```

-After invoking `initialize(...)`, calling waitForInitialization(long timeoutMs) blocks the calling thread until the SDK completes its authentication process or until the specified timeout elapses.
+After invoking `initialize(...)`, calling `waitForInitialization(long timeoutMs)` blocks the calling thread until the SDK completes its authentication process or until the specified timeout elapses.
 A timeoutMs value of 0 waits indefinitely.
 Use this method cautiously to prevent blocking the main UI thread, which can lead to a poor user experience.

-### Choosing the Right Approach
-Blocking Initialization is suitable for backend services or applications where ensuring feature flag availability before proceeding is crucial.
-Non-Blocking Initialization is recommended for user-facing applications where maintaining a responsive UI is critical.
-This approach allows feature flag evaluations to proceed with default values until the SDK is fully initialized.
-Additional Considerations
-Cached Flag Data: If the SDK has cached flag data from a previous execution, variation methods will return cached data until fresh data is fetched.
-Timeouts: Set a reasonable timeout for blocking initialization to avoid extended delays, especially under poor network conditions.
-Thread Management: Avoid calling blocking initialization on the main UI thread.
-Utilize background threads or the SDK's asynchronous initialization to enhance user experience.

 ## Configuration Options